CSS-T Codes from Reed Muller Codes: CSS-T codes from Reed-Muller Codes

-Now we focus on characterizing all CSS-T codes, specifically, that are defined by Reed-Muller codes.
-Recall, from Definition~\ref{d:csst}, that the key property that makes a CSS code a CSS-T code involves self-dual codes contained in restrictions of dual codes.
+Now, we focus on characterizing all CSS-T codes, specifically those defined by Reed-Muller codes.
+Recall, from Definition~\ref{d:csst}, that the fundamental property that makes a CSS code a CSS-T code involves self-dual codes contained in restrictions of dual codes.
+This leads to the following lemma.

-A similar proposition to the one that follows is part of Remark 2 of \cite{CSS-T-it}.
-We provide here an algebraic proof of it.